Need to test your microphone for Skype calls, Google voice chat, or anything else?

-If this does not help, please check if your microphone is connected.
+- If nothing helped please check if your microphone is connected.

-If the line is moving when you talk into the microphone then the result of the online mic test is that your microphone is working and properly configured!
+If the line is moving when you talk into the microphone then the result of the test is that your microphone is working and properly configured!

-If you don’t see a line, please click on the the link that says: “If you don’t see a line…” just above or to the right from the red box.
+If you don’t see a line, please click on the the link above that says: “If you don’t see a line…”.

 If you do see a line but it isn’t moving, then your mic is either broken/not-working or (much more likely) it’s not properly setup.

 If that’s the case, before you go checking the microphone settings in your operating system,